 Italy is one such country in the world that you want to visit again and again, especially after your first visit.
 Its incredible food, natural beauty, style and art will strongly impact your mind.
 You are undoubtedly going to come back for its cheese-loaded fresh pizzas, velvety tiramisu, smooth gelato, elegant Roman boutiques, olive trees and the Venice glow.
 But these are only a few reasons why people love this country.
 If you plan to visit Italy very soon, we will give you more reasons that will act as icing on the cake and increase your determination.
-We will also state the methods of getting an Italy tourist visa from Dubai in the coming sessions.
+We will also state the methods of getting an Italy Visit visa from UAE in the coming sessions.
 So without any further delay, let’s begin.

 Italy has a millennium-old history and culture.
 You will start getting the vibe of its ancient culture and history the moment your feet touches its soil.
 Cities like Rome will give you glimpses of ancient empires and noble families.
 In contrast, smaller towns like Florence will remind you of the Middle Ages, which is also visible in other cities like Bracciano, Viterbo, Venice and Perugia.
 Even though the Italian people speak the same language, their cuisines, dialects, culture and tradition vary from place to place.